NareshNalla/practice/src/main/resources/design_patterns/design_patterns_full_notes.md

 **avoid when**
-Object graph is deep and complex , cloning logic is hard to maintain, object holds external resources ( DB, sockets) Pitfalls ⚠️
+Object graph is deep and complex , cloning logic is hard to maintain, object holds external resources ( DB, sockets) **Pitfalls** ⚠

-Shallow vs Deep Copy

-Most bugs come from shallow cloning

-Cloneable Is Broken

-Poorly designed Java API
+- Shallow vs Deep Copy  ,Most bugs come from shallow cloning , Cloneable Is Broken  ,Poorly designed Java API

-Hidden Coupling

-Changes in prototype affect clones unintentionally
+- Hidden Coupling  , Changes in prototype affect clones unintentionally

 Better Alternatives ⭐

-Copy constructors

-Serialization-based cloning

-Builder + copy method
+- Copy constructors , Serialization-based cloning  ,Builder + copy method
 ---

 ## Structural Design Patterns

 ### 1. Adapter Pattern
 - **Definition:** Converts the interface of a class into another interface clients expect.
+-  Match interfaces of difference classes : An Adapter allowes two incompatible interfaces to work together
 - **Analogy:** A travel power adapter that makes a US plug fit a European socket.
 - **Problem:** You want to use an existing class, but its interface doesn't match the one you need.
 - **Solution:** Create an `Adapter` class that "wraps" the original class (the "Adaptee") and translates calls from the client into calls on the adaptee.